This page has useful information about the Class and how to use the website.

 The minimum weight is 70 kgs in a dry state with only permanently fitted fittings and whipped single ended control lines included.
 Double ended control lines must be removed for weighing.
 The centreboard bolt and if it is loose the vertical rudder pin, that was used with all gudgeon fittings some while ago, is also allowed in the weight.
 Similarly the mainsheet is now also allowed.
 Up to 3 kgs of lead correctors are allowed if the hull is up to 3 kgs underweight.

-These must be affixed to the rear of the centreboard case and their weight marked on them.
-The certificate must include these details.
+These must be affixed to either the rear of the centreboard case or under the thwart and their weight marked on them.
+The certificate must include these details so you will need to send your certificate to the RYA and have it re-issued if you move them.

 How do I prepare for a Championship